heypoom/devops17/1 - Hello Kubernetes/README.md

 To build the image: `sudo docker build -t hello-kube:v1 .`

 Note: I'll provide `Makefiles` to save on typing.
-You can build the image using `make`, and test the image using `make test`.
+Make sure you have `make` installed to use it, or you could manually run the command shown in the `Makefile`.
+You can build the image using `make`, and run the image using `make test`.
+Next, you could try it with `curl http://localhost:1337/test`.
 After testing, remove the container with `make kill`.
-Make sure you have `make` installed.

 ## Step 2: Create a Deployment